Accelerated Methods for $\alpha$-Weakly-Quasi-Convex Problems: Conditions

 \end{definition}

 This definition is ideologically similar to that of $\alpha$-WQC in the way it restricts convexity to the direction towards the solution set $\sol$.
-In fact, for $\alpha=1$ these two definitions are equivalent.
+In fact, for differentiable functions and with $\alpha=1$ these two definitions are equivalent.